-Palmarosa organic essential oil - Cymbopogon martinii var motia - India
+Palmarosa - Organic Essential Oil - Cymbopogon martinii var motia - India - New directions Aromatics, Canada

 Botanical Name: Cymbopogon martinii var motia